 The DC redundant Power Supply Module is identical to the primary DC Power Supply Module.
-It backs up and is backed up by the primary DC Power Supply Module.
+It serves two purposes:

-- Hot-swappable - Pluggable
+- Backs up and is backed up by the primary DC Power Supply Module. - Operates with the primary DC Power Supply Module in equal-load-sharing mode.
+This mode prolongs their service life.